Search Engine Marketing Strategy

-- Keyword Intent - Pay-per-click or PPC strategy (It is an SEM practice, and aims to achieve a high click-through rate to the site) mainly starts when you need to select the appropriate keywords and it means you need to do the relevant research to determine the keywords queries you want for your ads to come up for.
+- Keyword Intent - Pay-per-click or PPC strategy (It is an SEM practice and aims to achieve a high click-through rate to the site) mainly starts when you need to select the appropriate keywords.
+It means you need to do the relevant research to determine the keywords queries you want your ads to come up for.
 You can start by brainstorming brand terms, and these terms mainly describe your products, and even the terms describe your competition.

 - Keyword volume and competition - If no one is searching for the target keywords, you will not get the results from your ads, but if the keywords are extremely high, these can attract more competition.
 When doing keyword research, you may come across short, effective, and relevant keywords, but those are not easier to come up with.